mmorub/gimbal2022/README.md

   * Select the output in the serial monitor (try double clicking and using CTRL-A to select all) and paste it into your favourite text editor.
   * Save to a text file.
 It is convenient to save it to gimbal2022/lab/step001-test-gyroscope/arduino/record_gyroscope_data_for_matlab/data_for_matlab.txt, because this filename is accessed by the matlab script used below.

-## Analyse recorded data in matlab (lab/step001-test-gyroscope/matlab)
+## Analyse recorded data in matlab
+**All required code is in lab/step001-test-gyroscope/matlab**.

 Start matlab and open the script check_gyroscope_data.mlx.
 The script loads the data from the text file you just created.
 You will have to adjust the script so it finds your data file.
 If you have not created a data text file in the previous step, the script will use the one provided on the repo.
 Make sure you work with your own data!

 All steps taken by the matlab script are explained in the script itself.
 Make sure you understand the following points:

 * The gyroscope measures **angular velocity**.
 Because we want to control the angle of the camera, we need to **integrate the angular velocity** to determine the angle.
 * Because we measure the angular velocity at **discrete points in time**, the integration is approximated by a summation.
 The arduino is programmed to take a measurement every 5 microseconds.
-This is the sampling time, which is called *delta_t* in the code.
+This is the sampling time, which is called `delta_t` in the code.
-* The arduino carries out the summation (the approximate integration) in these lines, where *phi* and *omega* refer to the angle and the angular velocity, respectively:
+* The arduino carries out the summation (the approximate integration) in these lines, where `phi` and `omega` refer to the angle and the angular velocity, respectively:
-(We will treat *gyro_y_raw_offset* below.)
+(We will treat `gyro_y_raw_offset` below.)
 ```
   // measure phi and integrate omega with the arduino